bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise 1

-           1. Open Geneious Prime and create the folder **Monday/Tutorial_1** and subfolders for each gene
+           1. Open Geneious Prime and create the folder **Monday/Tutorial_1** and subfolders for each gene.

            .. code::